 Self-service tools drive optimization of processes while improving clients’ experience, especially, those that involve high-volume, low-risk tasks that consume a great amount of time.

 91% of organizations are planning to deploy self-service tools within the next three years”

-Gartner´s 2019 report, on the future of customer self-service and the importance of customer-led-automation, highlights that self-service is becoming the norm as customers are expecting an effortless experience at scale.
+Gartner’s report, on the future of customer self-service and the importance of customer-led-automation, highlights that self-service is becoming the norm as customers are expecting an effortless experience at scale.
 According to Gartner´s findings, 91% of organizations are planning to deploy self-service tools within the next three years, and the legal industry is not the exception.
-As digitization drives business processes changes in organizations, the management of innovative delivery channels and self-service tools to access legal resources and services becomes more relevant; this is where a platform like BRYTER is, be the enabler towards a digitized and automated business
+As digitization drives business processes changes in organizations, the management of innovative delivery channels and self-service tools to access legal resources and services becomes more relevant; this is where a platform like BRYTER no-code app builder is, be the enabler towards a digitized and automated business.

 We had a great time with KPMG and we look forward to keeping making possible the scalability of legal services.
 If you are looking to automate your services with BRYTER no-code platform, get in touch with our team and sign up for a demo today.